alexUXUI/RsPack-Article/readme.md

 ## Ecosystem

-RsPack is part of a large tooling ecosystem that includes things like RsBuild, a CLI for scaffolding apps.
-And, most recently, [RsLib](https://lib.rsbuild.dev/guide/start/index), a library bundler.
+RsPack is part of a large tooling ecosystem that includes things like RsBuild, RsDoctor, and RsLib.

 ### RsBuild

-RsBuild offers starter templates for react, lit, vue, solid and more.
+RsBuild is a CLI tool for generating starter templates for react, lit, vue, solid and more.
 It also configures the js tooling with options like TS, Prettier, Biome, and Eslint.
+It is a fantastic way to get up and going with RsPack in a fully magaged way.
+Much like a Vite or Create React App, but with RsPack.

 ![rsbuild-example](./assets/rsbuild-example.gif)